 What is weighing you down?
 What are the things which are anchoring you somewhere that you don’t want to be?

-You are more important than your house, your bed, your car, and all of the clothes in your closet.
+You are more important than your house, your bed, your car, and all the clothes in your closet.
 You are worth more than your computer, your desk, your chair and your microwave.
-You are more important than all of the money you have in the bank.
+You are more important than all the money you have in the bank.

 Who you are is more important than any job, possession, or status.
 Your life and your experiences are more solid and vital to you than anything you can buy and place on your shelves.